 Now there are other instruments that are less important and that can give you information.
 But, but your altimeter, your airspeed, your ascent, descent, these were some of the key indicators.

 Now I say that leaders need to ask themselves what are the most important instruments or gauges on my dashboard.
-You need a leadership dashboard and I can't tell you what they should be.
+You need a leadership and inclusion dashboard and I can't tell you what they should be.
 But you need to know, are you performing in the most important areas?
 You'll have more than five or six metrics, but you should have only five or six primary metrics.
 And the other metrics should support them.

 Right.
 Yeah, that makes a lot of sense.
 Otherwise, that will cause a lot of confusion.
 And that could lead to an individual getting more demotivated than being motivated, brightened, and that can destroy careers as well.
 So the balance has to be there.
 It has to be thought through and strategized correctly.
 Yeah, I agree with you on that one.